Frequently asked questions

 What is MIT Alert?

 MIT Alert is the Institute's comprehensive emergency notification program.
-In the event of major life safety or public health emergencies on campus, MIT Alert will quickly notify and advise students, faculty, and staff via a number of communication channels including text message, Institute phone, and email.
-During emergencies, advisories and updates are also provided on the MIT emergency website, the telephone line 617-253-SNOW (3-7669), and via community-wide email lists.
+In the event of an emergency that may cause a threat to the life safety and health of the MIT community, MIT Alert will quickly notify and advise students, faculty, and staff via a number of communication channels including text message, voice message, email, and social media (Twitter and Facebook).
+During emergencies, information is also provided on the MIT emergency website.

 Who should sign up for MIT Alert?